+Grade Quality Points

 Α 4.0 Highest level of achievement

 A- 3.75 Exemplary achievement

 B+ 3.5 Consistently superior achievement

 В 3.0 Very good

 B- 2.75 Good

 C+ 2.5 Average

 С 2.0 Satisfactory - minimum acceptable grade for graduate studies

 D+ 1.5 Unsatisfactory

 D 1.0 Poor performance

 F 0.0 Failure

+FX 0.0 Failure due to a violation of the university's Academic Integrity Policy

-IN 0.0 A temporary grade given at the discretion of the instructor, provided the student has satisfactorily completed a minimum of 80% of the course work.
-Grades of Incomplete that are not resolved by the conclusion of the following semester will automatically be changed to an F. Students are eligible for ONE semester extension with approval from the instructor and the Department Chair.
-Incompletes may not exceed a total of 2 semesters.
-Incompletes must be filed with the Office of the Registrar one week before the beginning of examination week.
+IN 0.0 A temporary grade given at the discretion of the instructor and with permission of the coordinator of the graduate program.
+An incomplete grade not removed by the contracted date, or within four months of the end of the semester in which the IN is given, automatically becomes an F. Incompletes must be filed in the Office of Graduate Studies office at least one week before the beginning of examination week.

 Р Pass

 W Authorized withdrawal.
 After the official calendar date for W, the student who withdraws from a course will receive either WP or WF.

 WP Withdrawal Passing.
-Indicates the instructor's judgment

-gives no credit.

-that a student is achieving a satisfactory or passing grade at the time of withdrawal.
-It is given after the official calendar date for W. It carries no penalty but
+Indicates the instructor's judgment that a student is achieving a satisfactory or passing grade at the time of withdrawal.
+It is given after the official calendar date for W. It carries no penalty but gives no credit.

-Withdrawal Failing.
+WF Withdrawal Failing.
 Indicates the instructor's judgment that a student is failing at the time of withdrawal from a course.
 It is given after the official calendar date for W.